The National Park Service will offer free admission to all of these sites throughout the year.

 The National Park Service (NPS) asks visitors to avoid gathering in crowds, practice social distancing, wear masks indoors, wash hands for 20 seconds, and use trails at non-peak times.

 The trip could also be free!
 On certain days, the NPS offers free admission.
-The next free day is Aug.
-25, the agency’s birthday.
-Find the full list here.
+Here’s the list of free park days in 2022:

 Here are some spots that can satisfy any day-trip needs—just be sure to check the website or call ahead to check for any closures before heading out.